onap/dcaegen2/docs/sections/tls_enablement.rst

 1. Certificate setup:

-   To create certificate artifacts, AAF CertService must obtain the certificate details.
+   To create certificate artifacts, OOM CertService must obtain the certificate details.
 Common name and list of Subject Alternative Names (SANs) are set in blueprint as described in step 3.
    The following parameters with default values are stored in OOM in k8splugin configuration file (k8splugin.json) in group ``external_cert``:

        * A string ``image_tag`` that indicates CertService client image name and version